venugopalreddy1322/Docker/README.md

 # Repo to learn Docker with examples.
-Contributions are most welcome.

-## If you found this repo useful, give it a STAR 🌠

-You can watch the video version of this repo on my youtube playlist. -> https://www.youtube.com/watch?v=7JZP345yVjw&list=PLdpzxOOAlwvLjb0vTD9BXLOwwLD_GWCmC

-## What is a container ?
+# What is a container ?

 A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.
 A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.